jayrbolton/kbase_module/README.md

-# KBase Module Utils
+# KBase SDK Module Utils

-This is a Python package that provides utilities for writing [KBase](https://kbase.us) bioinformatics modules that can run in the narrative or be executed by other modules.
+This is a Python package that provides utilities for writing [KBase](https://kbase.us) SDK bioinformatics modules that can run in the narrative or be executed by other modules.

 ## Installation